pranavk/spatial-computing/README.md

 Hence automatic hardware synthesis for procedures given in imperative languages can be used immensely to enhance the performance of ASICs using this dataflow computer architecture.

+You can read [this](http://pranavk.github.io/architecture/spatial-computing/) blog post giving an overview of the project.